 We work with local governments, businesses and organizations as well as with various county, state and federal agencies to develop linkages and cooperative opportunities, finding viable solutions to local needs.

 We facilitate a broad spectrum of projects, with one goal in mind: to support and sustain a diverse local economy.
-As with most projects, success is only achieved through the support of the local community.
+We work one-on-one with area entrepreneurs, providing resources to help build and strengthen our local businesses.